-Step one Within 30 days of event 1a.
-Grievant submits written grievance to step one administrator (for Extension A/P faculty this is usually the district director) and chair of CAPFA Administrative and Professional Faculty Senate Vice President.
-Within 5 10 weekdays 1b.
-CAPFA chair Administrative and Professional Faculty Senate Vice President acknowledges in writing to grievant that copy of grievance has been 1c.
-CAPEA chair Administrative and Professional Faculty Senate Vice President convenes a grievability panel to determine the admissibility of the issue to the grievance process per chapter seven, "Valid Issues for Grievance."
-The grievability ruling will be documented and a written report on the deliberation sent to all parties concerned.
-1d.
-If the issue is not grievable, the grievance process concludes.
+Timing Step Number and Description Within 30 days of event 1a.
+Grievant submits written grievance to step one administrator (for Extension A/P faculty this is usually the district director) and Administrative and Professional Faculty Senate Vice President.

+Within 10 weekdays

+- 1b.
+CAPFA chair acknowledges in writing to grievant that copy of grievance has been received. - 1c.
+Administrative and Professional Faculty Senate Vice President convenes a grievability panel to determine the admissibility of the issue to the grievance process per chapter seven, "Valid Issues for Grievance."
+The grievability ruling will be documented and a written report on the deliberation sent to all parties concerned. - 1d.
+If the issue is not grievable, the grievance process concludes. - 1e.
+If the issue is grievable, the step one administrator responds to grievance in writing on the grievance form. - 1f.
+If step one administrator's response is satisfactory to grievant, that ends the matter. - 1g.
+If step one administrator's response is not satisfactory to the grievant, move to step two within 5 weekdays.